-- APEX is offered in Service Mode only.
-In exceptional cases (e.g., moving targets), remote observing from Bonn (in collaboration with MPIfR) can be considered.
+• APEX is offered in Service Mode only.
 Proposals requesting time from different APEX partners must mention the amount of time requested from MPIfR, Sweden or Chile in the Special Remarks field.
 Observations will be done for up to 24 hours per day, but users should be aware that afternoon conditions are often significantly worse than the conditions during the night or the morning.
 Observations using high frequency instruments (i.e., ARTEMIS and SEPIA-660) should avoid the afternoon.
-APEX users should ensure that their proposal meets the following requirements: - specify if time is requested from other APEX partners, using the Special Remarks field; - specify the requested PWV when configuring the run in $\underline{\mathbf{p1}}$, to allow a better distinction between observations requesting a range of atmospheric transparencies; - either indicate an appropriate off-source position or request time to find such a position if they wish to observe extended line-emitting regions.
+APEX users should ensure that their proposal meets the following requirements:

+- specify if time is requested from other APEX partners, using the Special Remarks field; - specify the requested PWV when configuring the run in p1, to allow a better distinction between observations requesting a range of atmospheric transparencies; - either indicate an appropriate off-source position or request time to find such a position if they wish to observe extended line-emitting regions.